shm-unesp/DATASET_BOLTEDBEAM/README.md

 This dataset was used in these papers:

 Teloli, R. O. ; da Silva, Samuel ; Ritto, T. G. ; Chevalier, G. .
 Bayesian Model Identification of Higher-Order Frequency Response Functions for Structures Assembled by Bolted Joints.
-MECHANICAL SYSTEMS AND SIGNAL PROCESSING, 2020.
+Mechanical Systems and Signal Processing, 2020.

 Miguel, L. P. ; Teloli, R. O. ; da Silva, Samuel .
 Some practical regards on the application of the harmonic balance method for hysteresis models.
-MECHANICAL SYSTEMS AND SIGNAL PROCESSING, v.
+Mechanical Systems and Signal Processing, v.
 143, p.
 106842, 2020. https://doi.org/10.1016/j.ymssp.2020.106842

 Teloli, R. O. ; da Silva, Samuel .
 A new way for harmonic probing of hysteretic systems through nonlinear smooth operators.
-MECHANICAL SYSTEMS AND SIGNAL PROCESSING, v.
+Mechanical Systems and Signal Processing, v.
 121, p.
 856-875, 2019. https://doi.org/10.1016/j.ymssp.2018.11.044

 __________________________________________________________________________________________________
 # How to cite